cozy/cozy-stack/docs/auth.md

 ### How to get a token?

 When a user access an application, she first loads the HTML page.
-Inside this page, the `<body>` tag has a `data-cozy-token` attribute with a token.
-This token is specific to a context, that can be either public or private.
+Inside this page, a token specific to this app is injected (only for private routes), via a templating method.

 We have prefered our custom solution to the implicit grant type of OAuth2 for 2 reasons: